 “When did they start?”
 Claire asked

 Claire was my best friend and I don’t think I could ever live without her.
 She and I were like twins with how similar we truly were.
 So when I was hurting, she always knew.
 Like some psychic power she could wield.
-What made it worse was that I could never lie to her.
 She always knew when I was hiding something and she always knew how to get it out of me.

 Anna became confused.
 “Why does it matter when they started?”

-“Because there could be something seriously wrong with her. ” Claire looked into my eyes, scanning for the truth.
+“Because there could be something seriously wrong with her. ” Claire said, looking into my eyes, scanning for the truth.
 “Did they start after the crash?”

 I nodded.
 The crash, that Claire just mentioned, was how my mother died.
-Nine months ago she had gone to pick me up from a sleepover, but the roads were slippery and we didn’t see the deer until the very last secobd.
+Seven months ago she had gone to pick me up from a sleepover, but the roads were slippery and we didn’t see the deer until the very last second.
 I lived and she didn’t.
 Since then I had nightmares every night, but when those stopped, the headaches began.